NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/Arduino/project.md

 <p>{query} switch {Switch_State}
 {query} is the current
 {Sensor_Values}</p>
 <p>After this save model and build it.
-Wait for model to be build after that click on configuration.After building you will see message as shown in image i21 and i22.</p>
+Wait for model to be build after that click on configuration.After building you will see message.</p>
 <ol>
 <li>Configuration</li>
 </ol>